dehesa/package-conbini/README.md

     }
     ```

+-   `result` subscribes to the receiving publisher and executes the provided closure when a single value followed by a successful completion is received.
+    In case of failure, the handler is executed with such failure.

+    ```swift
+    let cancellable = serverRequest.result { (result) in
+        switch result {
+        case .success(let value): ...
+        case .failure(let error): ...
+        }
+    }
+    ```

 -   `asyncMap` transforms elements received from upstream (similar to `map`), but the result is returned in a promise instead of using the `return` statement (similar to `Future`).
     Useful when asynchronous operations must be performed sequentially on a value.